Frequently Asked Questions about Network Management

 Do device software upgrades affect the performance of my device on Sprint's network?

-How does congestion management impact me and my use data services?
+How does congestion management impact me and my use of data services?

 How often does Sprint expect to use congestion management?

 Because of the peaked nature of wireless data traffic, congestion management software is actively looking for network congestion at all times.
-When it detects congestion, the fairness algorithms described above allocate available bandwidth to the users requesting services in an attempt to provide the best possible service to all users and to ensure that no user is starved of bandwidth.
+When it detects congestion, both the fairness algorithms described above and network prioritization are triggered to ensure that more Sprint customers enjoy the best possible network experience.

 Sprint monitors how user traffic is affected by congestion management and makes adjustments as reasonably necessary to ensure that our wireless data users have a high-quality wireless broadband Internet access experience.
 Sprint also evaluates its overall network performance and enhances its network by adding capacity or making other network adjustments to address congestion and performance issues.

 How does congestion management relate to the various monthly data usage thresholds?